EdwinTSalcedo/deep-video/README.md

-# Samples of Video Processing with OpenCV
+# Examples of Video Processing with OpenCV

 ## Install Pyenv
 There are several options to work with independent development enviroments in Python but I personally